milk type

 background

-St Tola is produced by former-schoolteacher-turned-cheesemaker Siobhán Ni Ghairbhith and her small team in the town of Inagh just south of Burren in County Clare.
-Made with raw organic goat's milk from the farm's herd of Saanen and Toggenburg goats, it is a fairly loose textured, mild and creamy cheese when young, but becomes firmer and more pungent in flavour as it ages and its natural golden rind develops.
+St Tola is produced by former-schoolteacher-turned-cheesemaker Siobhán Ní Gháirbhith and her small team in the town of Inagh just south of The Burren in County Clare.
+Made with goat's milk from the farm's herd of Saanen and Toggenburg goats, it is a mild and creamy cheese when young, but becomes firmer and more pungent as it ages.

 our work with this cheese

 The St Tola we sell is made to a special recipe for us, using uncooled morning milk and a little extra salt.
-As ours is made in a smaller batch than usual, the cheesemakers can gently mix the curds and salt by hand, which we think helps with the texture of the finished cheese.
-St Tola arrives at our maturation arches quite young.
-On arrival, it is dried in our drying room to stabilise the rind, which can otherwise become slippy.
+As ours is made in a smaller batch than usual, the cheesemakers can gently mix the curds and salt by hand.
+On arrival, St Tola is dried in our drying room to stabilise and develop the rind.
 It is then turned every day for the first week it is with us, and every few days thereafter until it is ready to sell.
+We continue to provide feedback on this cheese, a process helped by the farm's practice of keeping samples back from each batch they send us to taste alongside us.